greenelab/czi-seed-rfa/manuscript.md

 ### Aim 2

-*Rationale:* Biological systems are comprised of diverse cell types with overlapping molecular phenotypes, and biological processess are often reused with modifications across cellular contexts.
-The functional output of these systems is determined by the interactions between these complex components, rather than a single gene or cell.
-This suggests that fundamental biological mechanisms may broadly contribute to an observed state, with context-specific modifiers conferring selective suceptiability to disease.
-Latent space techniques are poised to reveal these fundamental mechanisms in the broad survey of single cell data across model systems and cellular contexts in the Human Cell Atlas.
-We hypothesize that the features learned from these techniques will define constitutive basis vectors that reflect discrete biological processes or features.
-Thus, these basis vectors will be shared across different biological systems, with context-specific perturbations indicating pathogenic differences in disease. *We propose a central suite of statistics for assessment and interpretation of latent space tools to define the identity and dimensionality of biological systems.*
+*Rationale:* Biological systems are comprised of diverse cell types with overlapping molecular phenotypes and biological processes are often reused with modifications across cell types.
+Low-dimensional representations can reveal these fundamental mechanisms across large collections of data including the HCA.
+We are evaluating and selecting methods that define basis vectors that reflect discrete biological processes or features.
+These basis vectors can be shared across different biological systems and can reveal context-specific perturbations such as pathogenic differences in disease. *We propose a central catalog of cell types and biological processes derived from low-dimensional representations of the HCA.*

 *Quantifying latent space estimation with transfer learning:* A critical challenge to latent space methods is the quantification of